AlexHillberry/AlexHillberry.github.io/README.md

 # About Me

 Hello, I'm Alex Hillberry, a passionate, aspiring healthcare analyst with pharmacy industry knowledge.
-I have an analytical mind for problem-solving and enjoy contemplating asking hard questions.
+I have an analytical mind for problem-solving and enjoy asking hard questions.
 My career interests include customer service metrics, insurance, and specialty drugs.

 ## Skills